quantify-nfc/Wear24-NFC-Website/public/docs/index.md

 ## Introduction

 The Quantify Wear24 Modification involves a custom ROM and Kernel for the Quanta Dorado.
-The modifications made aim to bring many new features including NFC support and Google Pay fucntionality which Verizon left out.
+The modifications aim to bring many new features including NFC support and Google Pay functionality which Verizon left out.

 There are 7 total steps in this process.
 Be aware, some involve tools you may not have on you.
 Please check the list below.